Today is an excellent day to learn about the health benefits of rosemary.

-The reason for this is maybe because it amplifies the synthesis of nerve growth.
+The reason for this may be because it amplifies the synthesis of nerve growth.

-There’s even a study that the aroma alone can help you improve your concentration, mood, and performance.
+There’s even a study that says the aroma alone can help you improve your concentration, mood, and performance.

-9. Rosemary Protects Your Nervous System
+10. May Protect Your Nervous System

 We’ve mentioned earlier that rosemary contains carnosic acid.

-Carnosic acid has neuroprotective properties.
-It affects the nervous system in a positive way by reducing oxidative stress in the nerve cells.
+It positively affects the nervous system by reducing oxidative stress in the nerve cells.

-There have been studies also showing that rosemary is able to protect parts of the brain from tissue damage.
+There have been other studies showing that rosemary can protect parts of the brain from tissue damage.

-Have you ever experienced having cold feet or fingers despite that it’s relatively warm?
-You should try using rosemary oil to improve your blood circulation.
+Have you ever experienced having cold feet or fingers despite the fact that it’s relatively warm?

 You just need to rub rosemary oil on your feet or hands.

 Drinking rosemary tea may be able to help you because of its calming effect.

-Other studies also revealed that it may have the ability to reduce cortisol which is what we call the stress hormone.
+Other studies also revealed that it may have the ability to reduce cortisol, which is what we call the stress hormone.

-12. Has Antibacterial And Antimicrobial Properties
+13. Rosemary May Have Antibacterial And Antimicrobial Properties

-Rosemary has been found to be highly effective against bacterial infections.
+Rosemary is highly effective against bacterial infections.

-13. Rosemary Improves The Immune System
+14. May Improve The Immune System

-14. Helps Detoxify The Body
+15. Rosemary May Help Detoxify The Body

 It can help your body flush out toxins by urinating.

-This means that it contributes to protecting your liver which is a key organ in detoxifying your body.
+This means that it contributes to protecting your liver, which is a key organ for detoxifying your body.

 Rosemary oil has been found to help repel certain types of mosquitoes and ticks.

-It’s not as effective as other herbs but it’s noteworthy because not all herbs can do this.
+It’s not as effective as other herbs, but it’s noteworthy because not all herbs can do this.